Weed Management

 Herbicides

-The decision to spray or not to spray should be based on economics.
-If the potential yield loss is greater than the cost of the chemical and application, then you should spray.
+The decision on whether to spray should be economically sound.
+If the potential yield loss exceeds the cost of the chemical and application, spraying can be profitable.

 Before spraying, producers should consider the following spray tips:

-Always follow label recommendations and check product labels carefully.
-Your most up-to-date label information is available on the manufacturer’s website links to the product label.
+Always check product labels carefully and follow label recommendations.
+The most up-to-date label information is available on the manufacturer’s website.

 Cultural Weed Control